 On occasion, we see some severe weather conditions during the winter season in southern Ontario; which makes it necessary for early closures and/or complete closures of the centre.
 The decision is never taken without consideration, and always in the safety interest of the children, their families and our staff.
-On such occasion, we will notify all parents via Lillio, eMail or phone and on our website www.LittleGiants-ChildServices.com.
+On such occasion, we will notify all parents via Lillio, email or by phone.